Southwest Zone

 Table Rocks

 The two Table Rocks of southern Oregon provide excellent hiking opportunities.
 The Upper Table Rock Trail is located off Modoc Road and is a slightly shorter hike, whereas the Lower Table Rock Trail is located off Table Rock Road and is longer, yet a slightly less steep climb.
-Both of these trails provide a good opportunity to see a variety of native wildlife, and to hear vocal species like northern flicker and acorn woodpeckers.
+Both trails provide a good opportunity to see a variety of native wildlife, and to hear vocal species like northern flicker and acorn woodpeckers.
 Both hikes offer excellent views of the surrounding Cascade and Siskiyou mountain ranges if you hike to the top of the trail.
 During the wetter fall and winter months, wear appropriate footwear as the trail can be muddy.
+No dogs are allowed on the Table Rocks trails.

 Jacksonville Forest Park

-The Jacksonville Forest Park is located just outside of the historic town of Jacksonville.
+Jacksonville Forest Park is located just outside of the historic town of Jacksonville.
 This is a 1,100-acre park with over 30 trails provided access to scenic forests, creeks, and sunny oak woodlands.
-The park provides excellent opportunities for hikers (and bikers and equestrians) of all skill-levels.
+The park provides excellent opportunities for hikers (and bikers and equestrians) of all skill levels.
 The city of Jacksonville offers a digital map to help users stay on-trail, available here.

-A parking permit is required to park at Denman Wildlife Area.
+A parking permit is required to park in the Denman Wildlife Area.
 Find out how to buy a parking permit.